 Season: Apr – Oct

 Greece – the kitesurfers wonderland!
-You can’t go wrong visiting any of the Greek island for your kite adventrue – Naxos, Paros, Rhodes or Kos – wind in Aegean never stops!
-Enjoy the blue warm waters, strong and steady wind, friendly locals, delicious food and good vibes in general.
-The nights of good music, chilling out, beach parties, and meeting like-minded people; all that combined with a kitesurfing classes.
+You can’t go wrong visiting any of the Greek islands for your kite adventure – Naxos, Paros, Rhodes, or Kos – wind in Aegean never stops!
+Enjoy the blue warm waters, strong and steady wind, friendly locals, delicious food, and good vibes in general.
+The nights of good music, chilling out, beach parties, and meeting like-minded people; all that combined with kitesurfing classes.

-4 days kitesurf camp for beginners starts at 500 € (w/ accommodation), the most popular 6 Days kitesurf pack at 590 € (accommodation & breakfast) while experience kiters can opt-in to Advanced Kitesurf Camp to improve the skills and learn new tricks!
+4 days kitesurf camp for beginners starts at 500 € (w/ accommodation), the most popular 6 Days kitesurf pack at 590 € (accommodation & breakfast) while experience kiters can opt-in to Advanced Kitesurf Camp to improve their skills and learn new tricks!
 Or just go there on your own, there are accommodation options for all tastes.

 Dakhla, Western Sahara (Morocco)